 Interest income, adjusted for amortization of premiums and acquisition costs, the accretion of discounts and the amortization of amendment fees, is recorded on the accrual basis to the extent that such amounts are expected to be collected.
 Generally, when a loan becomes 90 days or more past due, or if our qualitative assessment indicates that the debtor is unable to service its debt or other obligations, we will place the loan on non-accrual status and cease recognizing interest income on that loan until the borrower has demonstrated the ability and intent to pay contractual amounts due.
 However, we remain contractually entitled to this interest.
 Interest payments received on non-accrual loans may be recognized as income or applied to the cost basis, depending upon management's judgment.
 Generally, non-accrual loans are restored to accrual status when past due principal and interest are paid and, in management's judgment, are likely to remain current, or due to a restructuring such that the interest income is deemed to be collectable.
-At December 31, 2012, four portfolio companies were on non-accrual with an aggregate debt cost basis of approximately \$56.6 million, or 16.4% of the cost basis of all debt investments in our portfolio.
-At September 30, 2012, six portfolio companies were either fully or partially on non-accrual with an aggregate debt cost basis of approximately \$61.1 million, or 17.3% of the cost basis of all debt investments in our portfolio.
+At March 31, 2013, four portfolio companies were on non-accrual with an aggregate debt cost basis of approximately \$56.8 million, or 16.4% of the cost basis of all debt investments in our portfolio, and an aggregate fair value of approximately \$7.5 million, or 2.9% of the fair value of all debt investments in our portfolio.
+At September 30, 2012, six portfolio companies were either fully or partially on non-accrual with an aggregate debt cost basis of approximately \$61.1 million, or 17.3% of the cost basis of all debt investments in our portfolio, and an aggregate fair value of approximately \$6.8 million, or 2.6% of the fair value of all debt investments in our portfolio.

-As of December 31 and September 30, 2012, we had 23 and 24 original issue discount ("OID") loans, respectively, primarily from the syndicated loans in our portfolio.
-We recorded OID income of \$72 and \$82 for the three months ended December 31, 2012 and 2011, respectively.
-The unamortized balance of OID investments as of December 31 and September 30, 2012 totaled \$1.4 million and \$1.1 million, respectively.
+As of March 31, 2013 and September 30, 2012, we had 22 and 24 original issue discount ("OID") loans, respectively, primarily from the syndicated loans in our portfolio.
+We recorded OID income of \$70 and \$0.1 million for the three and six months ended March 31, 2013, respectively, as compared to \$74 and \$0.2 million for the three and six months ended March 31, 2012.
+The unamortized balance of OID investments as of March 31, 2013 and September 30, 2012 totaled \$1.4 million and \$1.1 million, respectively.

-As of December 31, 2012, we had two investments that bore PIK interest and as of September 30, 2012, we had one investment that bore PIK interest.
+As of March 31, 2013, we had two investments which had a PIK interest component and as of September 30, 2012, we had one investment which had a PIK interest component.
 PIK interest, computed at the contractual rate specified in a loan agreement, is added to the principal balance of a loan and recorded as income.
 To maintain our status as a RIC, this non-cash source of income must be paid out to common stockholders in the form of distributions, even though we have not yet collected the cash.
-We recorded \$53 and \$0 of PIK income during the three months ended December 31, 2012 and 2011, respectively.
-We collected \$0 PIK interest in cash for the three months ended December 31, 2012 and 2011, respectively.
+We recorded PIK income of \$51 and \$0.1 million for the three and six months ended March 31, 2013, respectively as compared to no PIK income during the three and six months ended March 31, 2012, respectively.
+We collected \$0 PIK interest in cash during the six months ended March 31, 2013 and 2012, respectively.